bmaunde/guidelines/connector-integration-guide.md

  ####  Source System
  A source is responsible for sending or sourcing data from other systems.
 It is the initiator.
 When integrating as a source system,  the system needs to be able to:
- 1. Send authorization and data integration requests to the Connector's processing API
+ -  Send authorization and data integration requests to the Connector's processing API
- 2. Correctly create the request body required by the Connector.
+ -  Correctly create the request body required by the Connector.
- 3. Process the response returned by the Connector
+ -  Process the response returned by the Connector
- 4. Communicate securely using the HTTPS protocol
+ -  Communicate securely using the HTTPS protocol

  More information on the request, request body and response structuring is given in the API Reference  section

 #### Target System
 A target system processes data sent from the source systems via the Connector.
-Traget systems need to e
+Traget systems need to be able to:
+- Receive, at an exposed endpoint, data from the connector
+- Process the data as specified in the metadata
+- Return a response indicating success or fa

 ## API Reference